top of page

 Out-of-Pocket cost for travel, food, visas and personal expense:

-• Includes roundtrip transoceanic flight plus all in-region flights.
+• Flight cost = $2,500 (includes roundtrip transoceanic flight plus all in-region flights)

 Visas = $210 (if you process them yourself)